ankaAR/bestiario5e/_creatures/black-pudding.md

 ### Actions

-***Pseudopod.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Pseudopod.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (1d6 + 3) puntos de daño contundente plus 18 (4d8) acid damage.
 In addition, nonmagical armor worn by the target is partly dissolved and takes a permanent and cumulative -1 penalty to the AC it offers.
 The armor is destroyed if the penalty reduces its AC to 10.

 ### Reactions